How To Be a Strong Applicant FAQs

 Can someone choose their own supervisor when doing a PhD?

 Yes, if you are successful in gaining a student-led studentship, i.e., the award is made to you and you are not applying for a specific project, then you will sometimes be able to choose your supervisor and project as well.
-This is the case for the MRC DTP Studentships.

 How do I know which people to email about an opening in their lab/team?